 Director – Oliver Parker, Screenplay – William Davies, Story – Hamish McColl, Producers – Tim Bevan, Chris Clark & Eric Fellner, Photography – Danny Cohen, Music – Ilan Eshkeri, Visual Effects – Framestore London (Supervisor – Bob Duncan), Special Effects Supervisor – Mark Holt, Production Design – Jim Clay.
-Production Company – Relativity Media/Studio Canal/Working Title
+Production Company – Relativity Media/Studio Canal/Working Title.

 Rowan Atkinson (Johnny English), Dominic West (Simon Ambrose), Rosamund Pike (Kate Sumner), Gillian Anderson (Pamela Thornton), Daniel Kaluuya (Agent Tucker), Tim McInnerny (Patch Quartermain), Pik Sen Lim (Killer Cleaner), Mark Ivanir (Karlenko), Richard Schiff (Titus Fisher), Burn Gorman (Slater), Stephen Campbell Moore (Prime Minister), Togo Igawa (Ting Wang), Josephine de la Baume (Madeleine), Wale Ojo (President Chambal)

-Johnny English (2003) was one of the stragglers amid the fad for spy movie spoofs that began with the success of Austin Powers, International Man of Mystery (1997) and sequels.
+Johnny English (2003) was one of the entries amid the fad for spy movie spoofs that began with the success of Austin Powers, International Man of Mystery (1997) and sequels.
 It was based on a character that Rowan Atkinson, the star of Blackaddder (1982-9) and Mr Bean (1990-5), had created in a series of credit card commercials.
 At charitable best, Johnny English was seen as a lightweight timewaster.
 It failed to garner many good reviews and Rowan Atkinson was seen as hitting far below the level of wit that he did as Blackadder and Mr Bean.

 Johnny English Reborn is essentially the same mix as before, although with what looks like a larger budget, including location shooting in Hong Kong and Argentina.
-This also allows for much more in the way of action sequences, including a motorised wheelchair race through the streets, tomfoolery with a helicopter and a climactic assail of a mountain lair and fight around a gondola, whereas the first film was more focused more on pure slapstick.
-This film also appears to be mimicking the James Bond films more so than the first with a Q sequence parody, a golf game modelled on the one in Goldfinger (1964), and its own variants on the mountain lair assault from On Her Majesty’s Secret Service (1969) and fight aboard a gondola from Moonraker (1979).
+This allows for much more in the way of action sequences, including a motorised wheelchair race through the streets, tomfoolery with a helicopter and a climactic assail of a mountain lair and fight around a gondola, whereas the first film was focused more on pure slapstick sequences.
+This film also appears to be mimicking the James Bond films more so than the first with a Q sequence parody, a golf game modelled on the one in Goldfinger (1964), and variants on the mountain lair assault from On Her Majesty’s Secret Service (1969) and fight aboard a gondola from Moonraker (1979).

-There is a mildly amusing but eventually belaboured sequence in Hong Kong with Rowan Atkinson pursuing a man who uses all the lightning fast acrobatics jumping over fences, sliding down buildings and kicking his feet around that are familiar to Hong Kong action films while Atkinson outwits him by more leisurely methods such as taking the elevator, opening the gate in the fence and catching a ride between buildings on the end of a crane.
-When it comes down to it, the gags in the Johnny English films are pitched for children in the single digit age range to find funny and are crude and witless to anybody with more sophisticated sensibilities.
+There is a mildly amusing but eventually belaboured sequence in Hong Kong with Rowan Atkinson pursuing a man who uses all the lightning fast acrobatics jumping over fences, sliding down buildings and kicking his feet around that are familiar to Hong Kong martial arts films while Atkinson outwits him by more leisurely methods such as taking the elevator, opening the gate in the fence and catching a ride between buildings on the end of a crane.
+When it comes down to it, the gags in the Johnny English films are pitched for children in the single digit age range and are crude and witless to anybody with more sophisticated sensibilities.

 In the end, Johnny English Reborn emerges slightly better than the first film – some of the gags even produced the vague semblance of a smile – but not that much.
 Rowan Atkinson is capable of far better than this – and without wishing to be uncharitable, at age 56 he is looking just a little too old to be playing the dashing playboy spy (or even a parody of such).
-The film does feature Gillian Anderson, once the cult queen of tv’s The X Files (1993-2002, 2016– ) who almost entirely vanished from screens thereafter.
+The film does feature Gillian Anderson, once the cult queen of tv’s The X Files (1993-2002, 2016-8) who almost entirely vanished from screens thereafter.
 She did relocate to England and now turns up as the equivalent of M (and sporting a British accent).
-Alas, for her all second billing in the film, Gillian Anderson is not given nearly enough to do.
+Alas, for her all second billing in the film, Anderson is not given nearly enough to do.